How to talk about the 2018 Super Bowl if you don't know what to talk about

 (CNN)It's almost time for the Super Bowl or, if you're not within the roughly 250-mile radius that comprises both team's fanbases, the fancy football game you're socially obligated to watch despite your deep and almost bitter apathy towards the outcome.

-Here's everything you need to know if you actually want to pay attention in between commercials and pizza bagel binges.
+Here's everything you need to know if you actually want to sound smart in between commercials and pizza bagel binges.

 Who's playing in the Super Bowl?

-Note: CORRECTION: This piece has been republished to correct how many times the Eagles have been to the Super Bowl.